Garden City station (Kansas)

-Garden City station is a train station in Garden City, Kansas, United States.
-It is served by Amtrak's Southwest Chief line.
+Garden City station is a train station in Garden City, Kansas, United States, served by the daily Amtrak Southwest Chief.
 It is located in downtown Garden City along the BNSF Railway La Junta Subdivision.
 Garden City station was originally built in 1907 by the Atchison, Topeka and Santa Fe Railway and upon the restoration of 2002, was declared a historic landmark by the Finney County Preservation Alliance.
-From 2015 to 2019 the station has consistently been the fourth-most-frequented Amtrak station in Kansas.